Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

       Python3 --version

-6. To confirm that the package manager named pip is installed, enter
+#.
+To confirm that the package manager named pip is installed, enter

    .. code-block:: console

-      pip --version
+      pip3 --version

-7. To install Python tools for the Ledger Nano S, enter
+#.
+If not installed, to install Python tools for the Ledger Nano S, enter

    .. code-block:: console